What can inmates and offenders complain about?

-Apart from Corrective Services NSW and Justice Health, some of the agencies that inmates might come in contact with include the Department of Education and Communities, State Debt Recovery Office, local councils and transport bodies.
+Apart from Corrective Services NSW and Justice Health, some of the agencies that inmates might come in contact with include the NSW Department of Education, Revenue NSW, local councils and transport bodies.
 The Ombudsman may be able to assist with complaints about any of these or other NSW government agencies.

 More information about what the Ombudsman does generally and the areas we cover can be found on our Home page.

 Most complaints about things which happen in custody should first be raised with the inmate’s wing or unit manager.
 The inmate may also need to lodge an inmate application form to bring the problem to the attention of the general manager of the centre.
 If the problem is still not resolved contact can be made with the Corrective Services Support Line (CSSL).
 This service has been set up by Corrective Services NSW to identify and resolve inmates' problems in a timely manner.
 The CSSL is #1 on the freecall list on inmate phones at all centres.

 Inmates can also speak to the Official Visitor about their complaints.
 At least one official visitor is appointed by the Attorney General and Minister for Justice to visit each centre once a fortnight.
 They are available to speak to inmates (and staff) about their complaints and will try to get their problems fixed.
 They can also help with making complaints to other agencies such as the Ombudsman.

 Complaints that can't be resolved locally can be referred to us.
 If possible, complaints to us should be in writing.
 The complaint should be placed in a sealed envelope and Corrective Services will pay for the postage.
 Letters to us can be in any language.
 We can also arrange for translations, interpreters and other services.